lee-man/ga-testing/README.md

 ## Comparasion BNN with EDT
 * From high-level pespective, they are the same, as BNN can be seem as a stacted XOR Net structure where its parameters should be learned from data.
 * 1-layer decoder of BNN is exactly a XOR network.

+## GA for EDT structure search
+* Using GA to search an optimal XOR matrix for EDT, which are more effective than random XOR matrix.